 1. Put the verbs In brackets into the present perfect or the simple past tense.
 In some sentences the present perfect continuous

 a).
-He (break) his leg in a skiing accident last year.
+He broke his leg in a skiing accident last year.

 b).
 Mr Pound is the bank manager.
-He (be) here for five years.
+He has been here for five years.

 c).
-Mr Count (work) as a cashier for twenty-five years.
-Then he (retire) and (go) to live in the country,
+Mr Count worked as a cashier for twenty-five years.
+Then he retired and went to live in the country,

-yes, I (spend) my holidays here last year.~
+yes, I spent my holidays here last year.~

 1. Put the verbs brackets into the present perfect or simple past tense.
 Fill the spaces by repeating the auxiliary used in the preceding verb.

 Yes, I …